Sales Reps spend 20-30% on RFPs: the real cost

 For a deeper dive into how RAG systems work and how to evaluate them for your revenue team, see our complete guide: RAG for Marketing & Sales: The Complete Guide to AI-Powered Knowledge Management.

-20-30% of sales time on RFPs isn't a productivity problem.
-It's a $500K+ leak that compounds across every administrative task your reps face.
+20-30% of sales time lost to RFPs represents a $500K+ leak that compounds across every administrative task your reps face.

-The fix isn't motivation, training, or working weekends.
-It's eliminating the search—and RAG is the technology architecture that makes elimination possible.
+The fix is eliminating the search itself, and RAG is the technology architecture that makes it possible.
 By grounding AI responses in your actual documents, with source attribution and semantic understanding, RAG transforms RFP response from a document archaeology expedition into a conversation with your knowledge base.

 The organizations that don't will keep asking Slack.

-Understand the solution landscape: RAG for Marketing & Sales: The Complete Guide covers what's possible, what to look for, and how to evaluate options.
+Step 2: Understand the solution landscape.
+RAG for Marketing & Sales: The Complete Guide covers how to evaluate options and what to look for in a retrieval-augmented system.

-See the related problem: "Is This the Latest Deck?"
+Step 4: See the related problem.
+"Is This the Latest Deck?"
 Why Nobody Knows Which Version Is Correct explains why content chaos makes every search harder.

-Ready to stop the leak?
-Request a demo with your actual RFP content.
-We'll show you what instant retrieval looks like in practice.
+Ready to try Mojar?
+Schedule a demo with your actual RFP content and we'll show you what instant retrieval looks like in practice.
+Or get started with a free trial to see how much time your team can recover.

 Frequently Asked Questions